googleapis/google-cloud-cpp/google/cloud/datastore/README.md

 # Cloud Datastore API C++ Client Library

-This directory contains an idiomatic C++ client library for the [Cloud Datastore API][cloud-service-docs], a service to Accesses the schemaless NoSQL database to provide fully managed, robust, scalable storage for your application.
+This directory contains an idiomatic C++ client library for the [Cloud Datastore API][cloud-service-docs].
+This API accesses the schemaless NoSQL database to provide fully managed, robust, scalable storage for your application.